Summer in Iceland: Your Guide For An Unforgettable Trip

 The Westfjords

-As happened with the Highlands, the Westfjords are a beautiful but remote region, often overlooked by tourists, making them a perfect destination for those seeking solitude and untouched beauty.
-It’s possible to travel here all year round, but it can be quite difficult during late autumn and winter.
+As with the Highlands, the Westfjords are a beautiful but remote region often overlooked by tourists.
+This makes them a perfect destination for those seeking solitude and untouched beauty.
+Traveling here is possible all year round, but it can be quite difficult during late autumn and winter.

 This rugged peninsula, the northwest corner of the island, is characterized by dramatic fjords, cliffs, and abundant wildlife.
 One of its best natural monuments is Dynjandi, a series of cascading waterfalls.
 The largest tier drops 100 meters, creating a striking visual display.
 There are several trails where you can see the waterfall from different points of view.